Shell Group Employee, Contractor and Dependents’ Personal Data

 - in the case of contractors only (not Shell employees) the date and time of their entry and exit of Shell premises is used for the purposes of financial management and control.

 Most of our premises and assets are equipped with surveillance cameras (CCTV).
 Where surveillance cameras are used they will be identified.
 Surveillance cameras are used for health, safety and security specifically the protection of Shell assets, Shell staff and visitors to Shell premises.
 All images are routinely deleted unless there has been a health, safety or security incident, or suspected or actual criminal activity, in which case they may be viewed by internal Shell investigation teams and external service providers and advisors, and if legally required or permitted by law enforcement or other government authorities.

 In order to comply with legal and regulatory obligations, to protect Shell’s assets and employees/contractors and to ensure that Shell can comply with trade control, anti-money laundering and/or bribery and corruption laws and other regulatory requirements, we carry out screening on all employees and contractors on a periodic basis.
-This screening takes place against publicly available or government issued sanctions lists and is compared with information held about you by Shell (for example from the Conflict of Interest register – see here for more information).
+This screening takes place against publicly available or government issued sanctions lists and is compared with information held about you by Shell (for example from the Conflict of Interest register – see here (these are accessible internally at Shell only) for more information).
 Any personal data collected through the screening will not result in any automated decision making regarding suitability for continued employment, internship or engagement as a contractor.